Skip to On this pageAll posts

 Most macOS dictation tools treat offline capability as a nice-to-have.
 For someone who relies on voice input for accessibility, it’s the whole point.
 And “works offline” shouldn’t come with the usual asterisks: reduced accuracy, no post-processing, no customization.

-EnviousWispr is a different approach: on-device dictation for macOS that processes everything locally, works without an internet connection, and treats accessibility as a core use case rather than a footnote.
+EnviousWispr is a different approach: macOS dictation that always transcribes on-device, can complete the full workflow locally, and treats accessibility as a core use case rather than a footnote.
+Cloud text polish is available when you choose it, but it is not required for core dictation.

 Why Offline Matters for Accessible Voice Input